 Desert Storm and Beyond

-By Operation Desert Storm, the Deuce and a Half was showing its age.
-Newer MTV series trucks offered better performance and protection.
-However, Deuces remained in inventory, particularly with National Guard and Reserve units, serving through Operations Iraqi Freedom and Enduring Freedom before final retirement.
+By this point the Deuce was showing its age.
+Newer trucks offered better performance and protection.
+But Deuces were still in inventory, particularly with Guard and Reserve units, and they kept working through Iraqi Freedom and Enduring Freedom before finally retiring.

 Farm and Ranch Use